 After finishing second in their first season in the Athenian League, Basildon joined Division Two of the Isthmian League for the 1981–82 season.
 In 1983–84 they won Division Two and were promoted to Division One.
 The club remained in Division One until being relegated at the end of the 1988–89 season when they finished second bottom of the Division and were demoted to Division Two North.

 In 1991 Basildon left the Isthmian League and dropped back into the Essex Senior League.
 They won the league and League Cup double in 1993–94, but did not take promotion to the Isthmian League.
-The club won the League Cup for a third time in 1997–98.
-After finishing as runners-up in the league in 2017–18, they were promoted to the Isthmian League’s North Division.
+The club won the League Cup for a third time in 2016/17.
+After finishing as runners-up in the league in 2017–18, they were promoted to the Isthmian League’s North Division for the first time in 27 years.

 The club played at the Gloucester Park Bowl from 1967, with their record attendance of 4,999 being set for their first match against a West Ham XI.
 The ground had uncovered seating along one side of the pitch, with a roof later built to create a 200-seat stand.
 In 1970 they moved to Gardiners Close and the new ground was opened with another friendly match against West Ham on 11 August in front of a crowd of 3,600, although they continued to play floodlit matches at the Gloucester Park Bowl until floodlights were installed at Gardiners Close.
 A covered standing area was built on one side of the pitch, but was removed by the end of the 1970s; a new, equally short-lived stand was built in its place in the 1980s with three steps of terracing.
 Two covered areas were also built on the other side of the pitch, one of which had seats installed after they were removed from Leytonstone’s Granleigh Road ground.
 Another smaller stand was later built between the two covered areas containing the directors box.